MiraKaffe/logan_2025/index.md

 </script>
 My journey ends in two to three business days.
+This is my page, where everything which I need to show outside of raw code dwells for mr. mortenson's computer science and software engineering class.

 the text below is something called markdown
 Using markdown from index.md. we are learning markdown